 Blaine is a larger medium-sized city located in the state of Minnesota.
-With a population of 65,607 people and 13 constituent neighborhoods, Blaine is the 15th largest community in Minnesota.
+With a population of 70,222 people and 17 constituent neighborhoods, Blaine is the tenth largest community in Minnesota.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Blaine is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Blaine is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Blaine who work in office and administrative support (11.83%), management occupations (10.89%), and sales jobs (10.27%).
+Overall, Blaine is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Blaine who work in office and administrative support (13.59%), management occupations (10.31%), and sales jobs (10.23%).

 Also of interest is that Blaine has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Blaine in 2018 was $37,602, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $150,408 for a family of four.
+The per capita income in Blaine in 2018 was $38,588, which is upper middle income relative to Minnesota, and wealthy relative to the rest of the US.
+This equates to an annual income of $154,352 for a family of four.
 However, Blaine contains both very wealthy and poor people as well.

 Blaine is a very ethnically-diverse city.
 The people who call Blaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blaine residents report their race to be White, followed by Asian.
 Important ancestries of people in Blaine include German, Norwegian, Irish, Swedish, and Polish.